William Stryker: Behind the Weapon X Project

 During the "Weapons of Mutant Destruction" storyline, Stryker is resurrected as a cyborg and forms a new incarnation of Weapon X. He focuses on having his scientists develop Adamantium cyborgs with the goal of eradicating humanity.
 To refine the cyborgs, Stryker instructs Weapon X to target Old Man Logan, Sabretooth, Warpath, Domino, and Lady Deathstrike, selecting these mutants for their unique abilities.

-After the Adamantium cyborgs capture Lady Deathstrike to harvest her genetic material for Weapon X, Old Man Logan and Sabretooth evade the cyborgs, but Stryker and Weapon X obtain the necessary tissue samples.
-Additionally, Stryker orders the Adamantium cyborgs to target the Totally Awesome Hulk for a blood sample.

-When the Hulk and Old Man Logan's group raid Weapon X's base to rescue Lady Deathstrike and Warpath, Stryker initiates a self-destruct sequence, resulting in the deaths of his employees.
-Stryker is also shown to be starting a project involving the Hulk's blood to create Mutant/Hulk hybrids.

-Following further investigations, Old Man Logan's team and the Hulk attack Weapon X's central command; however, the Hulk argues against killing Stryker.
-During a brief altercation between Old Man Logan, Sabretooth, and Lady Deathstrike with the Hulk, Stryker and Dr. Alba escape via helicopter.

-Later, Stryker and several of his Adamantium cyborgs attempt to recapture Weapon X's rogue experiment, H-Alpha.
-However, H-Alpha kills all the cyborgs and severely damages Stryker's body.
+Stryker and several of his Adamantium cyborgs attempt to recapture Weapon X's rogue experiment, H-Alpha.
+However, H-Alpha kills all the cyborgs and severely injures Stryker.
 Stryker is subsequently found by Logan's group and the new Wolverine, and he agrees to disclose how to defeat H-Alpha.
-During the battle against H-Alpha, Sabretooth attempts to take Stryker's torso to destroy it, but it disappears in the ensuing chaos.
-Eventually, Stryker resurfaces in Nebraska, with his limbs repaired, and establishes the Church of Human Potential.

 Weapon X-Force

-Believing that God no longer supports his crusade against mutants, Stryker and the Church of Human Potential turn to Satanism and dark magic rituals to gain the power necessary to destroy mutantkind.
-Stryker recruits Mentallo as a follower and compels him to use his abilities to force mutants to join his cult, whom he intends to sacrifice.
+Believing that God no longer supports his crusade against mutants, Stryker and the Church of Human Potential turn to Satanism and dark magic rituals to destroy mutantkind.
+Stryker recruits Mentallo as a follower and has him use his powers to force mutants to join Stryker's cult, whom he intends to sacrifice.

 Mentallo captures M and uses her as bait to lure Weapon X-Force.
 In the ensuing confrontation, Weapon X-Force rescues M, destroys the Church, and kills Stryker.
-However, with his dying breath, Stryker reveals that he orchestrated these events so that Mentallo could summon him from Hell.
+However, with his dying breath, Stryker reveals that he orchestrated these events so Mentallo could summon him from Hell.

 X-Force splits its efforts between battling Stryker in Hell and confronting Mentallo on Earth.
 During the conflict, Sabretooth falls into Mentallo's sacrifice pit, which is essential for completing Stryker's ritual.
 As Stryker ascends from Hell, Sabretooth decapitates him and destroys his soul.